 Always add users from Language Terminal if the project is connected: If the project is connected to Language Terminal, all the users you add to the project should come from Language Terminal.
 You need this to be able to see the availability of the participants, and the costs of their work.
-Look for users with these icons: or (When you first connect memoQ TMS to Language Terminal, you can match users from memoQ TMS to users in your organization's Language Terminal profile, so this is quite easily done.)
+Look for users with these icons: or (When you first connect memoQ server to Language Terminal, you can match users from memoQ server to users in your organization's Language Terminal profile, so this is quite easily done.)

 To learn more: See Help about the Add users to project window.

 After you add a user, you can make them a project manager, or a terminologist, or both.
 In addition, you can grant them licenses.